N-Wouda/ALNS/README.md

   180 beams over 165 distinct sizes to within 1.35% of optimality in only a very limited number of iterations.

-## Cite

-In case you have used this package in a published work, please consider citing it as

-> Wouda, N.A.
-2019.
-A Python package for the adaptive large neighbourhood search metaheuristic. https://github.com/N-Wouda/ALNS.

 ## References
 - Pisinger, D., and Ropke, S. (2010).
 Large Neighborhood Search.
 In M.
   Gendreau (Ed.), _Handbook of Metaheuristics_ (2 ed., pp. 399-420).